markuszeller/pool-with-swoole/README.md

 Additional resources
 ---
-Install this via composer to have type completion for your IDE (testet with PhpStorm)
+Install this via composer to have type completion for your IDE (tested with PhpStorm)

 `composer require --dev "eaglewu/swoole-ide-helper:dev-master"`